mbsa-tud/tsad_platform/README.md

 To add more models to the platform (deep-learning, classic machine learning and statistical), proceed as follows:

 1. Define the `modelOptions` struct mentioned before.
 You can create a `.json` file (use the `tsad_platform_config_all.json` file as reference or add your model to this file directly) as mentioned above to be able to load your model into the platform.
-Alternativeley, edit on of the following files within the `src > pupup_apps` folder: `ModelSelection_DNN.mlapp`, `ModelSelection_CML.mlapp`, `ModelSelection_S.mlapp`.
+Alternativeley, edit the `ModelSelection.mlapp` file within the `src > pupup_apps` folder.
 Use other examples in those files as a guideline on how to add your model.
 2. Add the training and detection function calls to the source code of the platform.
 See [below](#add-deep-learning-anomaly-detection-models) for a detailed explanation.
 3. (optional) Enable optimization for your model: [Enable optimization](#optional-enable-optimization-for-your-model).
 4. (optional) If you require the data to be transformed in another way as provided by the platform, see [below](#optional-data-preparation) for more information.
 5. (optional) Add a custom threshold: [Add custom threshold](#optional-custom-threshold).

-**NOTE** The process for deep-learning and classic machine-learning (and statistical) models slightly differs.
+**NOTE** The process for deep-learning and other models (E.g. classic machine-learning (and statistical) models) slightly differs.
-See [Add deep-learning anomaly detection models](#add-deep-learning-anomaly-detection-models) and [Add classic machine learning or statistical anomaly detection algorithms](#add-classic-machine-learning-or-statistical-anomaly-detection-algorithms) for more information.
+See [Add deep-learning anomaly detection models](#add-deep-learning-anomaly-detection-models) and [Add other models](#add-other models) for more information.

 #### Add deep-learning anomaly detection models